 Figure 1: Typical profile of CRISPR-Cas9 genome edited mES cell lines for single cell sorting.
-The facility provides key services, such as sorting heterogeneous cell populations into homogeneous populations based on their fluorescence
+The facility provides key services, such as sorting heterogeneous cell populations into homogeneous populations based on fluorescence.

 We offer a wide range of flow cytometric techniques, hands-on service, data analysis and tailored training sessions for users from inside and outside EMBL.
-Our specialised equipment adds flexibility in the preparation and execution of experiments, allowing different approaches to addressing scientific problems.
+Our specialised equipment adds flexibility in the preparation and execution of experiments, allowing tailored approaches to addressing scientific problems.
 Our facility strives to meet researchers’ specific needs by providing dedicated help with experimental design, enabling the highest possible resolution in terms of analysis and product.
 We have recently upgraded the facility to provide access to S2 cell sorting services and improved our general sorting setup to meet the growing need for high-parametric and aseptic sorting.

 Major projects and accomplishments

-- High throughput sorting of low frequency tissue-specific fly embryo nuclei carrying dim fluorescent signals as a preparative step in the analysis of chromatin modifications with regulatory function.
+- High-throughput sorting of tissue-specific nuclei from Drosophila melanogaster embryo as a preparative step in the analysis of genome regulatory activity during tissue development.

 - Complex multi-colour analysis of cell populations based on light scatter, fluorescent probes content and light intensities (including polarisation).

-- Sorting of rare populations out of a heterogeneous particle mix.
+- Full-service sorting of rare populations out of a heterogeneous sample.
 Cell cloning, particle enrichment and high purity bulk sorts.

-- Providing EMBL scientific staff with expertise in flow cytometric techniques required in their research projects.
+- Providing scientists with expertise in flow cytometric techniques required in their research projects.

-- Providing our researchers with advice and training in the use of flow cytometry, instrument operation and post-acquisition data analysis.
+- Providing our researchers with advice and dedicated training sessions in the use of flow cytometry, instrument operation and post-acquisition data analysis.

 - Developing novel flow cytometric techniques to meet EMBL’s diverse scientific needs.